Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part3/GitHub-Docker-Runner-Azure-Part3.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Docker-Runner-Azure-Part3/assets/vuln.png)

-You have to have Code Scanning enabled on your Repository to use this functionality and is free with GitHub **public** repositories.
+You have to have [GitHub code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) enabled on your Repository to use this functionality and is free with GitHub **public** repositories.
 You can however still use **Trivy** to scan containers without Code Scanning enabled, by using a workflow like in this example:

 ```yml
 - name: Run Trivy vulnerability scanner